wonsunahn/CS1632_JavaAssessment/README.md

 ## Submission

-You will do GitHub submission to GradeScope.

-1. By now you should have created a new github repository just for this exercise.
-Make sure you keep the repository *PRIVATE* so that nobody else can access your repository.
-Once you are done modifying code, don't forget to commit and push your changes to the github repository.

-2. When you are done, submit your github repository to GradeScope at the "Java Assessment Exercise" link.
+When you are done, submit your GitHub Classroom repository to GradeScope at the "Java Assessment Exercise" link.
 Once you submit, GradeScope will run the autograder to grade you and give feedback.
 If you get deductions, fix your code based on the feedback and resubmit.
 Repeat until you don't get deductions.
+Don't forget that you have to Push your changes to upload them to the repository.

 IMPORTANT: Please keep the github private!
 This applies to all future submissions.